TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-checker-tool.md

 ```

 4. Set the parameters on the script, you need to set server name.
 Database name, user and password are optional but desirable.

-5. Run it.
+5. Run it
 6. The results can be seen in the output window.
 If the user has the permissions to create folders, a folder with the resulting log file will be created.
 When running on Windows, the folder will be opened automatically after the script completes.
 A zip file with all the log files (AllFiles.zip) will be created.

 More details can be found at https://github.com/Azure/SQL-Connectivity-Checker.